 Select Your Cloud-Monitoring Metrics

 Metric selection is another key feature of our AWS extensions.
-This is important because CloudWatch, by default, provides several metrics that may not offer great value to the customer.
+This is important because CloudWatch, by default, provides several metrics that may not be necessary for monitoring your environment.

 AppDynamics’ extensions let you select only the metrics you’d like to monitor.
-In addition to reducing your CloudWatch bill, this allows you to better manage which data is important to your business, and which isn’t.
+In addition to better managing your CloudWatch bill, this also allows you to better manage which data is important to your business, and which isn’t.

 You can monitor individual instances as well: Choose the instance you’d like to monitor, and the extension will only make calls regarding that instance.
 Since this feature allows you to monitor just those instances you use regularly, it saves money.